 Priority Actions King County Role Connections and Considerations GHG 3.16.1 All County agencies shall inventory all fossil fuel uses in each of their facilities, including space heating, water heating, backup generator operations, and other needs.
-Establish a cross-departmental effort to focus on fossil fuel reductions in the top 20 highest building and facility consumers of natural gas, which make up over 90% of County natural gas consumption.
-Investigate opportunities to reduce the use of carbon- based fuels for backup generators, and minimize fuel needed for generator testing, while ensuring equipment will function properly during emergencies.
-(All Agencies) Implement Fast Start GHG 3.16.2 All agencies will create fossil fuel elimination action plans that detail the projected end-of-life date of each piece of fossil fuel-consuming equipment, and non- fossil fuel replacement and retrofit options.
-Pursue opportunities to reduce natural gas, heating oil, and propane consumption in facilities where replacement with non-carbon alternatives is not cost- effective or logistically feasible.
-(All Agencies) Implement Public Priority Priority Priority Strate gy GHG 3.17.
-Eliminate fossil fuel use in new construction .
-GHG 3.17.1 Develop County policy for the elimination of fossil fuel use in new construction, with minor exceptions ▲ - - - - - - - - - -

-3.17.1 fuel use in new construction, with minor exceptions for backup power, food service, and limited industrial processes for which electric alternatives do not exist.
+Implement Fast Start Establish a cross-departmental effort to focus on fossil fuel reductions in the top 20 highest building and facility consumers of natural gas, which make up over 90% of County natural gas consumption. implement Fast Start Investigate opportunities to reduce the use of carbon- based fuels for backup generators, and minimize fuel needed for generator testing, while ensuring equipment will function properly during emergencies.
+(All Agencies) GHG 3.16.2 All agencies will create fossil fuel elimination action plans that detail the projected end-of-life date of each piece of fossil fuel-consuming equipment, and non- fossil fuel replacement and retrofit options.
+Implement Public Carbon Pursue opportunities to reduce natural gas, heating oil, and propane consumption in facilities where replacement with non-carbon alternatives is not cost- effective or logistically feasible.
+(All Agencies) Priority Neutral Strate egy GHG 3.17.
+Eliminate fossil fuel use in new construction າ.
+GHG 3.17.1 Develop County policy for the elimination of fossil fuel use in new construction, with minor exceptions ↑GHGs for backup power, food service, and limited industrial processes for which electric alternatives do not exist.
 (DNRP, All Agencies)